 Once you are clear on where the RAM sticks are to be slotted in, orientate the module so the notch aligns with the raised part of the memory slot.

 Gently, with the right amount of firmness, push the memory module in to the slot until the plastic retention clips or tabs close in to or towards the notch on each the side of the module.

-As an additional step I usually push the top of the memory module down at each end and in the middle to ensure it is firmly in the slot.
+As an additional step, I usually push the top of the memory module down at each end and in the middle to ensure it is firmly in the slot.

-Next double check the clips are firmly positioned in to the side notches of the memory module.
+Next, double-check the clips are firmly positioned in to the side notches of the memory module.

 Once you are happy with your work, reassemble your computer chassis, plug in your peripherals such as keyboard and mouse, then power up the device.

-Finally, when your machine has booted, check the Drive Specifications to make sure your computer actively recognises the additional memory.
+Finally, when your machine has booted, check the Drive Specifications to make sure your computer actively recognizes the additional memory.
 You should now be good to go with hopefully a much faster performing computer.

 I hope you understand how to upgrade RAM better now you have worked through this article.